Where to Discuss?

 ]

-Just be aware that path in linux and windows is different.
+Just be aware that the path format differs between Linux and Windows.

 Macro Skeleton